Informfully/Documentation/docs/source/docker.rst

     ``Node fibers issues`` Once the Docker container is running and you try to start the phusion passenger server, there may be an error message regarding node fibers.
     This is most probably caused, because the Node.js version of Meteor, with which the bundle folder was generated, is different from the one in the Docker image, which the phusion passenger server uses.

-    To solve this problem, you would have to upgrade the Meteor version of the project (by running ``meteor upgrade``) or using an older version of phusion passenger's base Docker image.
+    To solve this problem, you would have to upgrade the Meteor version of the project (by running ``meteor upgrade``) or using an older version of Phusion Passenger's base Docker image.
-    In our case, we used an older version of phusion passenger's base Docker image, which supports Node.js v14.
+    In our case, we used an older version of phusion passenger's base Docker image supporting Node v14.